Weather Averages for Malta in December

-December is, on average, the wettest month of the year in Malta.
-There can be considerable variation from one December to the next, depending on how frequent and how far south the low pressure systems are- some Decembers are very wet while others can be generally dry.
-There is a mean monthly precipitation total of 112mm, spread over a mean of 14 days with measurable rainfall, out of a possible 31.
+On average, December is the wettest month of the year in Malta.
+Saying that, there can be considerable variation from one December to the next, depending on how frequent and how far south the low pressure systems are.
+Some Decembers are very wet while others can be generally quite dry.

 Dates for the diary

 On December 8th each year, the Immaculate Conception is celebrated throughout the whole of Malta.
 This religious event is of great important to local Catholics who honour it with special services held in churches throughout the island.
 In addition to the religious activities, this event also features local food fairs and firework displays.

 Catholics celebrate The Immaculate Conception in December, Malta.